Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 De-skewing corrects any tilt in the scanned document.
 If the document was not aligned properly when scanned, it may need to be tilted a few degrees clockwise or counterclockwise in order to make lines of text perfectly horizontal or vertical.
 This ensures that the lines of text are perfectly horizontal or vertical, aiding accurate character recognition.

 Script recognition is essential for multilingual documents.
 The system identifies the script used (e.g., Latin, Cyrillic, Arabic) before applying the appropriate OCR.
+This involves analyzing the visual characteristics of the characters and their arrangement to determine the language family or specific script.
+For instance, recognizing whether a document uses a right-to-left script like Arabic or a top-to-bottom script like Chinese is a fundamental step.

 For example, consider a financial institution processing handwritten checks.
 Preprocessing steps such as binarization and denoising enhance the clarity of the numerical values.
 This reduces errors in amount recognition.